Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/dispersal/api-documentation/metering-and-rate-limits.md

 1. **Confirmation Threshold** is the minimum percentage of stake that must attest in order to consider the blob dispersal successful.
 As such, this setting affects liveness tolerance.
-For example, a lower quorum threshold means that a smaller set of operators are required to meet a dispersal request, whereas a high quorum threshold requires more operators to be available to provide liveness.
+For example, a lower confirmation threshold means that a smaller set of operators are required to meet a dispersal request, whereas a high quorum threshold requires more operators to be available to provide liveness.